Weather forecasts and field observations are reliable

 The snowpack is well bonded and stable in general.

-Triggering is generally possible only from high additional loads in isolated areas of very steep, extreme terrain.
-Only sluffs and small-sized natural avalanches are possible.
+Triggering is generally possible only from high additional loads** in isolated areas of very steep, extreme terrain*.
+Only small and medium natural avalanches are possible.

-steep slopes: slopes with an angle of more than about 30 degrees
+• steep slopes: slopes steeper than about 30 degrees

 |New snow||0 cm||0 cm|